-A study of the principles and practices that contribute to dynamic congregational church life and ministry with special attention given to the concept of blessing and to the biblical and theological foundations for such ministry.
+A study of the principles and practices that contribute to dynamic congregational church life and ministry with special attention given to the biblical and theological foundations for such ministry.
 3 Semester Hours

 BIBM 6305 Executive Ministry

 Formerly Ministry Management

 This course prepares students to effectively manage the multifaceted affairs of a growing and complex ministry or organization.
 Attention is given to the biblical and theological foundations for management.
 3 Semester Hours